-In the event that Senate salaries encumbrances exceed Senate salaries budget, the Senate shall request relief with a written rationale to the Office of the Provost.
+In the event that Senate salaries encumbrances exceed the Senate salaries budget, the Senate shall request relief with a written rationale to the Office of the Provost.
 To the extent possible, the Senate request shall be submitted before the eighth week of each regular semester.
 Any surplus balance in the Senate's salaries budget as a result of unfilled positions and/or unspent monies shall be returned to the Institute's general budget.

-Curriculum Review Committees
+1.6.2 Curriculum Review Committees

 Curricular proposals are reviewed at multiple levels throughout the Institute.
-Programs and required courses are reviewed by department- and school-level committees, and by the Institute Curriculum Committee.
-Elective courses are reviewed by department- and school-level committees.
-The Institute establishes policies and procedures for curricular review through recommendation of the Academic Policy Committee and the Academic Senate, and by approval of the provost.
-Please refer to these policies and procedures, as well as CBA Article III.1.
+Programs and required courses are reviewed by department- and school-level committees, Chairs and Deans, and by the Institute Curriculum Committee.
+Department Committees are responsible for but not limited to reviewing course and program proposals with their proposer(s), looking for completeness, clarity, curricular fit, appropriateness to departmental and program mission, student learning outcomes, appropriateness of assigned work, grading and assessment, as well as redundancy and rigor.
+School-level Committees are responsible for but not limited to reviewing course and program proposals, looking for completeness, clarity, academic rigor, resources, alignment with school mission, redundancy, and impact on other departments.
+Elective courses are reviewed by department- and school-level committees, and by Chairs and Deans.
+The Institute establishes policies and procedures for curricular review through recommendation of the Academic Policy Committee and the Academic Senate, and by approval of the Provost.
+All curriculum is subject to final approval by the Provost's Office.
+Please refer to curricular policies and procedures, as well as CBA Article III.1.